-With so much unregulated information online, it is very hard to find transparent information about faux locs; this is not the case anymore.
+With so much unregulated information online, it’s tough to find transparent information about faux locs.
+Thanks to all of the collective research, this is not the case anymore!

-We invite you to sit back, kick your feet up, and get comfortable as this article dives deep and is perhaps the most informative synthetic faux loc hair guide you will find online.
+Sit back, kick your feet up, let your hair down, and get comfortable because this article is perhaps the most informative synthetic faux loc hair guide you will find online.

 WHAT ARE FAUX LOCS?

 Directly, they are synthetic hair extensions that resemble and imitate the look and feel of naturally grown dreadlocks.

 Faux locs can be manufactured in different ways using blends of either synthetic hair fibers made from copolymers, or natural hair fibers derived from animals and humans, or both!

 HOW THEY’RE MADE